nus-cs2113-AY2122S1/ip/docs/README.md

 ### `find` - Find tasks which contains given substring.

-Find, among tasks that are currently tracked by duke, tasks that contain a given substring.
+Find, among tasks that are currently tracked by duke, those that contain a given substring.

 Example of usage: